Designing and Evaluating Chain-of-Hints for Scientific Question Answering: User Study Design

 Upon completing the quiz questions and the associated surveys, participants responded to a short post-quiz briefing survey, where they were informed about the two different hint strategies used in the 2nd and 3rd sections of the quiz.
 Their entire quiz interaction, including questions, answers, attempted answers and hints shown was displayed for reference, and based on their experience and perception, we asked three questions - one asking to select the most helpful hint strategy, one asking to select the hint strategy that helped improve the question understanding, and an open-ended question about their observed differences in hints between the two strategies (dynamic vs static).
 We also provided space for participants to share their thoughts about the study at the end of this post-quiz briefing survey.
 The study was reviewed and approved by the IRB at our institution.

-\textbf{Participants.} We recruited 46 participants by circulating our study through university mailing lists and slack channels across several universities in North America.
+\textbf{Participants.} We recruited 46 participants by circulating our study through university mailing lists and slack channels across several universities.
 We solicited participants who had studied science subjects in high school, lived in the United States, and were at least 18 years old.
 Each participant received a 20 dollars gift card for their participation.
 We do not include in our analysis the data from five participants that asked less than five hints to prevent introducing noise from learners who did not meaningfully engage with the system.
 From the remaining 41 participants in our study, we obtained feedback over 1,149 hints asked (639 static, 510 dynamic).
 20 participants were first shown static hints and then dynamic hints, while for the other 21 participants the order was reversed to prevent ordering bias.
 On average, participants took 28.44 minutes to complete the study, where they asked 28.02 hints and successfully answered 21.85/30 questions.
+Average self-reported quiz difficulty across all three sections on a 5-point Likert scale (1:very easy and 5:very hard) was 3.47/5, with a standard deviation of 0.47.
 We provide the distribution of these statistics in Figure \ref{fig:participant_stats}, and the aggregate participant demographics in Table \ref{tab:demographics}.
 We redact all identifiable details from the data, and use participant IDs when quoting them in our findings.

 \textbf{Analysis.} To identify the effectiveness of a hint in answering questions, we conducted extensive quantitative analysis over three self-reported quality indicators: 1) \underline{participant satisfaction rating}, an explicit measure of hint quality obtained directly from the learners on a 5-point Likert scale, 2) \underline{insightfulness}, the participant's response to the question, "\textit{Did you learn something new from the hint?}", and 3) \underline{answer disclosure}, the participant's response to the question, "\textit{Did the hint give away the answer?}".
 We also analyzed the influence of multiple hints, and explore the preference of different hinting strategies across a sequence of hints amongst the participants.
 To compare effectiveness across the two different hint generation strategies (static vs dynamic), we used an aggregate of these fine-grained indicators in tandem with the participant-reported quality assessment scores in post-section survey.
 We also analyzed the responses to the open-ended questions using inductive analysis to identify patterns in participants' feedback from post-section and post-quiz surveys \cite{thomas2003general}.\looseness=-1